The Bears Ears Inter-Tribal Coalition is hiring an Operations and Administration Coordinator!

 - Collaborate to propose reporting mechanisms to streamline and simplify reflections on Project impact.
 For example, meeting with Youth Program staff to draft a consistent Google Form for participants that collects meaningful program impacts before and after participation.

-- Support in project and program coordination by tracking deadlines and providing updates on progress related to specific programs and projects as assigned.
+- Support project and program coordination by tracking deadlines and providing updates on progress related to specific programs and projects as assigned.
 These may include meeting and event planning, youth programming, community events, and more.

 - Track follow-up items and Project commitments from weekly Tribal Leader meetings and larger, in-person Tribal Leader and Cultural Resources Subcommittee meetings.
 This may include cross departmental coordination to ensure task assignment and ownership.